coronel08/my-notes/notes/docs/aws.md

         * Scheduled Actions - Schedule adjustments based on patterns and time

 * SNS - Simple Notification Service, publish messages to subscribers
-* SQS -Simple Que Service, send store and receive messages
+* SQS -Simple Que Service, send store and receive messages. used to decouple applications.
+Default retention 4 days, max 14 days. up to 10 messages at a time. at least once delivery
+    *
 * Amazon Machine Image (AMI) - provides info to launch an instance from a previous image or template

 * CloudEndure Disaster Recovery - minimizes downtime and data loss, continually replicates machines